cdl-geneseo/geneseo-dictionary/J/JK.md

 # JK

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : JK

 Created by  Unknown User (crl12), last modified on Apr 15, 2019

 (interjection) acronym for &quot;just kidding&quot;.
 Originally used in digital text communication, the term is now spoken aloud.
 I am going to do so well on this test.
 JK, I've been partying all weekend!As of 2019, 100% of students surveyed knew this word and 0% of students surveyed believed this word to be of local origin.
 (Luquer, 2019)